llakterian/C_S_farm/MOBILE_DEPLOYMENT_GUIDE.md

 - ❌ Time-consuming
 - ❌ Hard to maintain

-Your current PWA setup is **exactly what you need**.
-Just deploy it with HTTPS and your workers can install it like a regular app!
+The current PWA setup is **exactly what you need**.
+Just deploy it with HTTPS and users can install it like a regular app!